justin2004/weblog/software_in_rdf/readme.md

 etc.

-I started to make an ontology that could represent the steps involved here:
+I started to make an ontology that could represent the steps involved.
 - using software to:
     - download files from the web
     - convert between video container files and transcode